roundhousetally/holbertonschool-higher_level_programming/README.md

 # Higher Level Programming
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f8/Python_logo_and_wordmark.svg/1920px-Python_logo_and_wordmark.svg.png" align="center">

-## This repo contains higher-level programming projects for the Foundations Curriculum at Holberton.
+### This repository contains higher-level programming projects from the Foundations Curriculum at Holberton.
 Projects cover the fundamentals of object oriented programming.
 This repo is 85% python but includes some html/css/javascript.
 MySQL and SQLalchemy are also covered during this portion of the curriculum.

 These projects are my first experiences in working with Object Oriented Programming.
 Through this repo I have learned that in Python, everything is object.
 Python was invented  by Guido Van Rossum in 1991 just two years after I was born, isn't that fantastic?